Aristides de Sousa Mendes: Number of visa recipients

 There are different views regarding the number of visas issued by Sousa Mendes.
-It has been widely published that Sousa Mendes saved 30,000 refugees, of which 10,000 were Jews.
-Historian Avraham Milgram thinks that it was probably Harry Ezratty who was the first to mention in an article published in 1964 that Sousa Mendes had saved 30,000 refugees, of which 10,000 were Jews, a number which has since been repeated automatically by journalists and academics.
-Milgram says that Ezratty, imprudently, took the total number of Jewish refugees who passed through Portugal and ascribed it to the work of Aristides de Sousa Mendes.
-Milgram thinks that "the discrepancy between the reality and the myth of the number of visas granted by Sousa Mendes is great."
-To make his point, Milgram cross-checked the numbers from the Bordeaux visa register entry books with those of the HICEM reports, and although he acknowledged that visas delivered in the cities of Bayonne, Hendaye and Toulouse cannot be exactly determined, he asserted that the numbers are exaggerated.
+Historian Avraham Milgram, in his 2011 book, Portugal, Salazar, and the Jews, thinks that it was probably the lawyer Harry Ezratty who was the first to mention in a Jewish Life article published in 1964 that Sousa Mendes had saved 30,000 refugees, of whom 10,000 were Jews.
+Milgram says that Ezratty, took the total number of Jewish refugees who passed through Portugal and ascribed it to the work of Aristides de Sousa Mendes.

-In 2011, Milgram published a densely researched book, Portugal, Salazar and the Jews and for a second time he asserted that "authors, especially those who wish to sing the praises of Aristides de Sousa Mendes, tend to overstate the number of visas with figures that do not satisfy research criteria, but rather correspond to their wishful thinking".

-A similar opinion is shared by British historian Neill Lochery.
-In 2011, Lochery quoted Milgram's numbers, and to further support his view he also cross checked numbers with the Portuguese Emigration Police files and he also concluded that the numbers usually published by popular literature are a "myth".
-Both these historians concur that this does not diminish the greatness of Sousa Mendes's gesture.
-Rui Afonso, the first Sousa Mendes biographer, also says that José Seabra, Sousa Mendes' deputy at Bordeaux, always testified that the order of magnitude of irregular visas issued at Bordeaux was within hundreds.
+Milgram states that while the number is lower than that, Sousa Mendes "issued thousands of visas to refugees".
+He cross-checked the numbers from the Bordeaux visa register entry books with those of the HICEM reports, but also acknowledges that visas delivered in the cities of Bayonne, Hendaye and Toulouse cannot be exactly determined.
+He also states that most of the Jews who crossed the Pyrenees into Spain and then to Portugal did so thanks to Sousa Mendes.